dufferzafar/Cmder/Readme.md

 I use Autohotkey to pass the current explorer directory as a parameter.
 Without which it'll launch in the directory where "Cmder.bat" is placed.

-I've added "msysgit", "gow", "putty" for myself.
+I've added "msysgit", "gow", "putty", "vim" for myself.
 They are in the vendor folder.
 You can place other 3rd party stuff there too.

 See the ".gitignore" file for the entire structure.